How to Clean a Car Interior

 Tackle Tough Odors

-Finally, if your car still smells stale, sprinkle the carpet and cloth seats with dry baking soda.
-Let it remain overnight and then vacuum it away.
+- If your car smells stale, sprinkle the carpet and cloth seats with dry baking soda.
+Let it remain overnight.
+Vacuum it the next day.

-You can also control odors by placing some baking soda or activated charcoal in a sealed plastic container.
-Cut some slits in the lid and place it under one of the seats.
+- Control lingering odors by placing baking soda or activated charcoal in a sealed plastic container.
+Cut some slits in the lid and put it under one of the seats.
 Change the contents every other month.

 How Often to Clean Your Car Interior